 Where Are Our Charter Schools?

-Our seven participating schools are located in the Bronx, Brooklyn, and Queens, in each case co-located in buildings housing other New York City district schools.
+Our six participating schools are located in the Bronx, Brooklyn, and Queens.

 Below you will find links to our Participating Charter Schools’ websites: